zk-phi/alc-tracker/Readme.markdown

 Value: <the Slack Verification Token>
 ```

-### Add slash command to the Slack app
+### Add a slash command or a shortcut to the Slack app

-In your Slack app page,
+In your Slack app page, either (or both):

 - open `Slash Commands` tab and turn on the feature, then create a new command and copy-and-paste the GAS app's public URL to the `Request URL` field

+- open `Interactivity & Shortcuts` tab and create a new shortcut with callback id `add`

 ### Add an incoming webhook to the Slack app